eadehemingway/d3-data-binding-workshop/README.md

 The x value for each circle is in the data, the y value should position the circles in the vertical center of the svg.

 The two dynamic circles will increase in size when we press the + button until it reaches the size of the static circle then it will remain that size, until the '-' button is pressed.
+When the dynamic circles reach the static circle they should change colour to be filled with the colour stated in the data, opacity: 0.5 (bonus points for make the colour fade in and out!)

 ### The text